Rate Increase Policy

 Audience Policies for Stage and Auditorium for Performance and/or Rehearsal

-- If there are more than 20 non-performers in the audience or more than 50 performers and/or non-performers, a Front of House Team Leader must be present.
+- If there are more than 20 non-performers in the audience or more than 50 performers and/or non-performers, a Guest Relations Team Leader must be present.
 This expense will be charged to the renter.

-- A Front of House Team Leader is someone who has gone through extensive front of house training and is educated on the building's evacuation procedure.
+- A Guest Relations Team Leader Leader is someone who has gone through extensive front of house training and is educated on the building's evacuation procedure.
 The Team Leader will sit in a visible place of the lower house in order to see the entire auditorium.
 The Team Leader is responsible directly to the Vernon and District Performing Arts Centre and not to the rental group.

-- All Front of House Team Leaders have been approved by the Vernon and District Performing Arts Centre.
+- All Guest Relations Team Leaders have been approved by the Vernon and District Performing Arts Centre.